DoctorFateKS/Moody/README.md

 ---

 ## Future Enhancements
-- 💾 Save/load entries to/from a JSON or CSV file
 - 📈 Generate ASCII mood charts
 - 🧠 Sentiment analysis with NLP (optional gem)
 - 🌐 Port to Ruby on Rails for a full-stack web version